alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="requirements">What do I want in a web page archive?</h2>

-It's worth describing my requirements, because I'm building a *personal* web archive -- something I'll maintain myself, tailored to my own needs.
+It's worth describing my requirements, because I'm building a *personal* web archive -- it's just for me, and I'll maintain it myself.
+It's not a public resource, and nobody else will be working on it.
-I can also lean on my skills as a web developer to shape how it works.
+I can shape it to my needs, and I can lean on my skills as a web developer when I build it.

 This is quite different to what I'd do if I was in a professional or institutional setting.
-There, the priorities are usually different: automation over manual effort, immutability over editability, and a strong focus on public-facing content.
+There, the priorities are different: automation over manual effort, immutability over editability, and a strong focus on public-facing content.
 You also can't assume everyone involved knows how to dig into HTML or browser dev tools.

 ### I want a high-quality copy of every web page I save

 If the original page goes away, my archive should still be useful.
-That means I need to keep the "essential" parts -- not just the text, but also any illustrations, images, or layout elements that are key to understand the page.
+That means I need to keep the "essential" parts -- not just the text, but also any illustrations, images, or layout elements that are key to understanding the page.

-In the past, I've relied too heavily on automation, and ended up with incomplete archives: missing images, broken styles, or partial content.
+In the past, I've relied on automated tools, and I discovered that they can miss a lot of this important material.
+I found missing images, broken styles, or partial content.
-This time, I'm aiming for a much higher-quality archive.
+Automated tools do a "good enough" job, but this time, I want a much higher-quality archive.

-### I want the archive to live on my local computer
+### I want the archive to live on my computer

-I don't want to rely on a third party service, which could break, change, or be shut down.
+I don't want to rely on an online service which could break, change, or be shut down.

 I learnt this the hard way with Pinboard.
 I was paying for an [archiving account], which promised to keep an archived copy of all my bookmarks.
-But in recent years it's become unreliable -- sometimes it would fail to archive a page, and sometimes it couldn't retrieve a supposedly saved page.
+But in recent years it's become unreliable -- sometimes it would fail to archive a page, and sometimes I couldn't retrieve a supposedly saved page.

 ### It should be easy to save new pages

-I save a couple of bookmarks a new week.
+I save a couple of bookmarks a week.
 I want to keep this archive up-to-date, and I don't want it to become a chore.

 ### It should support private or paywalled pages

-I read a lot of pages behind paywalls or login screens, which are invisible to public web archives like the Wayback Machine.
+I read a lot of pages which aren't on the public web, stuff behind paywalls or login screens.
+These private pages are invisible to public web archives like the Wayback Machine.
-I still want to keep a local copy -- indeed, the fact that the pages are private makes it more important that I keep my own copy, because I may not  another.
+I want to keep a local copy -- and indeed, the fact that the pages are private makes it more important that I keep my own copy, because I may not find another.

 ### It should be possible to edit pages

 This is something I discovered as I was creating my new archive.
-Web pages contain a lot of junk that I don't care to preserve -- ads, tracking, pop-ups.
+Web pages contain a lot of junk that I don't care about preserving -- ads, tracking, pop-ups, and more.
+I want to be able to cut all that stuff out, and just keep the useful parts.

 It's like saving clippings from a magazine: I want the article, not the ads wrapped around it.
-I want to be able to trim what I save, and just keep the useful parts.

 [archiving account]: https://pinboard.in/faq/#archiving